restlet/restlet.github.io/documentation/user-guide/2.2/introduction/first-steps/first-server.md

 replace "localhost" by either the IP address of your server or its domain name if it has one defined.

-So far, we have mostly showed you the highest level of abstraction in the Restlet API, with the ServerResource classes.
+So far, we have mostly shown you the highest level of abstraction in the Restlet API, with the ServerResource classes.
 But as we move forward, you will discover that this class is supported by a broad Java API,